jinzhongjia/zig-lamp/Readme.md

 For neovim, you can install zls easily through this plugin.

-For zig, you can use this plugin to parse zig build dependency from `build.zig.zon`(developing!!).
+For zig, you can use this plugin to parse zig build dependency from `build.zig.zon`.

-## Install
+## Install(neovim)

 For neovim user, please use neovim `0.10`!

-this plugin's dependecy is [plenary.nvim](https://github.com/nvim-lua/plenary.nvim)!
+this plugin's dependency is [plenary.nvim](https://github.com/nvim-lua/plenary.nvim) and [lspconfig](https://github.com/neovim/nvim-lspconfig)!

 If you are using `lazy.nvim`, just add this to your configuration file: